CitruXonve/devblog/source/_posts/python-interview-refinement-mid-2023.md

             head = node.next
         if freq in self.freq_table and node == rear: rear = node.prev
+        if head is None or rear is None:
-        # delete this linked list from freq table
+            # delete this linked list from frequency table
-        if head is None or rear is None: del self.freq_table[freq]
+            del self.freq_table[freq]
             # min_freq should NOT be larger than the just deleted freq at any time
             # update min_freq can either be updated to +1 or remain the same